 - Original intent - To provide for less engine run time so that the expensive DPF filters would not need to be replaced as often.

-- Current intent - To provide idle free operation to protect the environment while keeping the ground personnel safe and keeping the truck safe by operating all the safety lights on the truck.
+- Current intent - To provide idle-free operation to protect the environment while keeping the ground personnel safe and keeping the truck safe by operating all the safety lights on the truck.

-- Truck not doing primary function of design - Around 90% of the time the trucks are sitting idling and waiting, or on rescue calls waiting.
+- Truck not doing the primary function of design - Around 90% of the time the trucks are sitting idling and waiting, or on rescue calls waiting.
 Unless the truck is engaged in the primary activity of doing work, the idle mitigation controller will shut the truck off and run off the batteries.

 - PTO is not engaged - Typically the PTO being engaged is a signal that the truck is going to be providing the primary function.
 During this time the truck will be running, and the battery system will not be used.

-- Time delay after interlocks are met - Normally after the interlocks are met, there will be a time delay of 1-5 minutes before the truck turns off and runs off the batteries.
+- Time delay after interlocks are met - Normally after the interocks are met, there will be a time delay of 1-5 minutes before the truck turns off and runs off the batteries.
 This is purposeful to eliminate any annoyance shutdowns.

 - DC power only; apparatus off - This is the most typical.
-Only the on-board DC systems will run off the batteries; this includes all identified mandatory lights plus any other DC loads that may be deemed mandatory for your local.
+Only the onboard DC systems will run off the batteries; this includes all identified mandatory lights plus any other DC loads that may be deemed mandatory for your local.

 - NFPA mandated - These are the lights and other loads that are mandated to keep the truck safe when the engine is off and running off battery power of any kind.
 These are also mandated minimum loads when the truck is also running.